-In the recipe there was the option for walnut oil or vegetable oil.
+In the recipe, there was the option for walnut oil or vegetable oil.
 I used Canola Oil because it is interchangeable with Vegetable oil and that’s what I had on hand.
 I wouldn’t have used the walnut oil anyway for reasons listed above.
-Also, while were at it, instead of using my grater to grate up the carrots, I pulled out the small Ninja bowl and lightly blasted those things.
+Also, while we’re at it, instead of using my grater to grate up the carrots, I pulled out the small Ninja bowl and lightly blasted those things.
 It was a lot quicker in my opinion.

-Like I said, I got close to measuring out the 12 cupcakes perfectly.
+As I said, I got close to measuring out the 12 cupcakes perfectly.
 I just had to pull a bit from some to make them all about the same fullness.
 I was surprised when they baked, I was fairly close!